feedhenry-staff/ngFeedHenry/README.md

 ### FH.Act
 Errors returned by this API are different to the standard ones in the fh-js-sdk - they're smarter.
-Here's a sample error returned to callback.
+Here's a sample error returned to a promise.

 ```javascript
 {